Swarnim55/3d-portfolio/README.md

 8. Implemented a dummy portfolio dataset for futher reusability.
 9. Imported BrowserRouter and other components to the App.jsx file
 10. Added navbar component with dymanic sections and mobile responsiveness.
-11. Created slider(hero) section and added 3d computer visual
+11. Created slider(hero) section and added 3d computer model with framer motion and threejs